Prince Harry and Meghan Markle Just Announced All 10 Members of Their Adorable Bridal Party!

 Jasper Dyer, 6, son of Harry’s old friend and mentor Mark Dyer and his American wife Amanda.

-Twins Brian and John Mulroney, 7, the brothers of Ivy and son of the Mulroneys.
+Twins Brian and John Mulroney, 7, the brothers of Ivy and sons of the Mulroneys.

 The palace says the designer of their their outfits will be revealed on the day of the wedding.